Blog

 How Much Stretch Film Do You Really Need for Effective Load Containment?

-QUESTION FROM ALLY: HOW MUCH FILM DO WE NEED TO APPLY TO A PALLET OF OUR PRODUCT FOR GOOD LOAD CONTAINMENT?
+How Much Film Do We Need to Apply to a Pallet of Our Product for Good Load Containment?
 Hi Ally, and thanks for your question.
 Let’s start by defining the role that stretch film plays in load containment, and then we can get into more specifics.
 First and foremost, the job of the stretch film is to prevent movement of product throughout the load.
 So, by definition, it must resist the forces which are applied to the load during transport.
-This is achieved in two ways: First, it must unitize the load by applying force, around the load,…
+This is achieved in two ways: First, it must unitize the load by applying force, around the load, as the stretch…

 Do Punctures from Tier Sheet Corners Affect Load Containment?

-QUESTION FROM JORDAN: DO THE CORNERS OF THE TIER SHEETS POKING THROUGH THE STRETCH FILM AFFECT LOAD CONTAINMENT?
+Do the Corners of the Tier Sheets Poking Through the Stretch Film Affect Load Containment?
 Hi Jordan, thanks for the question.
 I know this will come as a surprise, but there are two answers to this question.
 First, if you are using conventional stretch film and a sharp corner pierces the film, the hole is likely to propagate or enlarge.
 The extent of the enlargement depends on the tension (between the pre-stretch carriage and load).
-However, it is certain that if the tension is set for maximum load containment, the web will break immediately when the corner of…
+However, it is certain that if the tension is set for maximum load containment, the web will break immediately when the corner of the tier sheet…

 How Much Stretch Film Should You Use Per Pallet?

-QUESTION FROM ELI: HOW MUCH FILM SHOULD WE BE USING TO WRAP OUR PALLETS?
+How Much Film Should We Be Using to Wrap Our Pallets?
 Hi Eli, thanks for submitting your question!
 There are several factors that come into play when determining the right amount of film to apply.
 First and foremost is to identify what is most important to you.
 Limiting stretch film cost per pallet, preventing load failures during transportation (or in the warehouse), or reducing source material are the three main categories.
-For some, it may be increasing capacity or throughput, without adding facility, equipment, or personnel by reducing the number of wraps applied, although I know that does…
+For some, it may be increasing capacity or throughput, without adding facility, equipment, or personnel by reducing the number of wraps applied, although I know that does not apply in…

 Can Lab-Tested Load Containment Results Be Reproduced in the Field?

-QUESTION FROM HOWARD: HAVE YOU BEEN ABLE TO DUPLICATE YOUR TEST LAB RESULTS AT CUSTOMER LOCATIONS?
+Have You Been Able to Duplicate Your Test Lab Results at Customer Locations?
 Hi Howard, what a great question, and one I am sure is in the mind of anyone with whom we discuss a lab project.
 The short answer is yes, in every case we have been able to duplicate our lab results at customer locations, improving load containment, reducing film usage, increasing machine throughput, and saving them money.
 There are several reasons that we have had such great success.
 First, we use scientific method in our testing.
-The forces we apply to the load during testing…
+The forces we apply to the load during testing are measured by…

 Is Your Lab Testing the Same as an ISTA Test?

-QUESTION FROM JESSE: IS THE TESTING YOU DO IN YOUR LAB AN ISTA TEST?
+Is the Testing You Do in Your Lab an ISTA Test?
 Thanks for the question, Jesse.
 It is a question that comes up often when customers send product to our lab for testing.
 The test protocol used in our lab is different from what is used by ISTA.
 To understand the difference, let’s take a close look at our objectives.
 The ISTA test is a pass/fail test where a certain threshold is met, similar to Underwriter’s Lab.
-As an example, when you see the UL label on a product, it means that product has passed certain tests,…
+As an example, when you see the UL label on a product, it means that product has passed certain tests, but it DOES…

 Why Total Applied Stretch Matters in Load Containment